JGL/CCIDiploma-AutumnWinter2019/README.md

 # Diploma in Creative Computing at the Creative Coding Institute, Camberwell, University of the Arts, London

-Lecture slides, wiki, notes and examples from units 1 and 3 of the Creative Coding Institute's Diploma in Creative Computing.
+Lecture slides, wiki, notes and examples from units 1 and 3 of the Creative Coding Institute Diploma in Creative Computing.

 ## Info